Condensed Classics with Dave Shaw

-Condensed Classics (also known as Condensed Classics with Dave Shaw) was a television show that aired on the Canadian Channel Movieola.
+Condensed Classics (also known as Condensed Classics with Dave Shaw) is a television show that aired on the Canadian Channel Movieola.
 Although only 25 episodes were produced, the show was run and rerun on Movieola, and later on its sister station Silver Screen Classics.
 The program was aired as late as April 2013 on Silver Screen Classics, usually late on Saturday nights.

 The Show

 Condensed Classics was an attempt at reviving the "horror host" format of the 1950s and 1960s.
 The program aired movies such as The Terror of Tiny Town and Gorgo, which were condensed from their original running time to about 40 minutes, presided over by host and head writer Dave Shaw.
 The hosted segments of the show would appear four times a broadcast, and rarely had anything to do with the movies.
 Some of the hosted segments were parodies of different movies, which were usually cult films such as Mulholland Drive and Misery.